About GST distribution

 Need for revenue from the GST

-While the arrangements are sometimes characterised as complex, the aim is simple: to provide states with the opportunity to provide their residents with comparable services.
+While the arrangements can be complex, the aim is simple: to provide states with the opportunity to provide their residents with comparable services.

 In 2018, the Commonwealth Parliament legislated a new way to distribute GST revenue among the states and territories.